ajshort/vscode-latex-preview/README.md

 * **LaTeX: Show in Preview** Jumps to the current cursor position in the preview document.
 * **LaTeX: Show Source** Shows the source document for the current preview.
 * **LaTeX: Show Preview Compile Output** Shows an output channel with the latex preview compile output.

-## Configuration

-* `latex-preview.command`:  The compile command to use (e.g. "pdflatex", "xelatex").
-Defaults to "pdflatex".